Learn about MapReduce examples that are included with HDInsight.

 Each line represents a word and how many times it occurred in the input data.

 Sudoku is a logic puzzle made up of nine 3x3 grids.
 Some cells in the grid have numbers, while others are blank, and the goal is to solve for the blank cells.
-The link above has more information on the puzzle, but the purpose of this sample is to solve for the blank cells.
+The previous link has more information on the puzzle, but the purpose of this sample is to solve for the blank cells.
 So our input should be a file that is in the following format:

 - Nine rows of nine columns